You use the People Mastering template to master data about people, such as B2C customers or contacts.

 This read-only step groups records that refer to the same entity into a cluster, using the trained model.

 Note: You can publish the output of this step by publishing the "Source Records by Entity" dataset.
-See Available Published Datasets.
+See Datasets Available for Export.

-This step applies rules to produce a single entity record that best represents a cluster.
+This step applies rules to produce a single record, called the mastered entity record, that best represents a cluster.
 For most fields, these rules select the most common value from the clustered records.

-Additionally, this step adds a Tamr ID (tamr_id) to each entity.
+Additionally, this step adds a Tamr ID (tamr_id) to each mastered entity record.
 The Tamr ID is a unique, persistent id.

-If you added a new field in the Schema Mapping step, add a line in the transformations to tell Tamr what value to set for that field when creating the mastered entity record.
-See Modifying Transformations for Your Data.
+If you added a new field in the Schema Mapping step, add a line in the transformations to tell Tamr Cloud what value to set for that field when creating the mastered entity record.
+See Modifying Record Consolidation Transformations.

-This step allows you to configure how entity data appears in Studio, Curator, and published datasets.
+This step allows you to configure how data appears in Studio, Curator, and exported datasets.
 See Configuring Data Display in Studio.